Prabhjot113/Prabhjot113.github.io/README.md

 # Introduction
 ___________________________________

 Hello everyone, Firstly I would like to thank you for giving me this opportunity and it's my pleasure to introduce myself.
-My name is Prabhjot Kaur.I am from Dehlon district Ludhiana.Let me tell about my schooling.
+My name is Prabhjot Kaur.I am from Dehlon district Ludhiana.Let me tell about my schooling .

 ___________________________________

 # About schooling
 ___________________________________

-I completed my 10th at **Govt Sen Sec Smart School Dehlon** in 2021 and done my 12 standard from same school in 2023.
+I completed my 10th at **Govt Sen Sec Smart School Dehlon** in 2021 and done my 12 standard from same school in 2023 .

 ___________________________________

 # About college
 ___________________________________

 Now I pursue my study in BTech Information Technology at **Guru Nanak Dev Engineering College Ludhiana**.
-Here I want to learn coding and develop good skills, currently I don't know about coding but I believe that under the guidance of Dr.HS Rai Sir I can achieve my goals in it.
+Here I want to learn coding and develop good skills, currently I don't know about coding but I believe that under the guidance of Dr.HS Rai Sir I can achieve my goals in it .

 ___________________________________

 # Hobbies
 ___________________________________

 I have keen interest in reading books 📚 in my free time.
 Also, I do drawing in this time.
-Moreover, I like to participate in cultural activities.
+Moreover, I like to participate in cultural activities .

 ___________________________________

 # MY EXPERIENCE AT GNDEC